 While many people who use Ritalin may swallow multiple capsules at once to enhance their high, others change the form of the drug to achieve this goal.
 Two ways of doing this include snorting or injecting the drug.

 Ritalin LA takes the form of an extended-release capsule.
 Extended-release medications are designed to release the active drug slowly over a prolonged period of time.
 When snorted or injected, the medication hits a person’s system much more quickly, an effect that can raise the chances of overdose.

 The maximum daily recommended dose of Ritalin LA is 60 mg.
-According to the Center for Substance Abuse Research, people who are heavily dependent on Ritalin may take hundreds of milligrams in any one day as they abuse this drug.
-Abuse at these rates can cause serious harm to a person’s body and mind, including a heightened risk of overdose.
+According to the Center for Substance Use Research, people who are heavily dependent on Ritalin may take hundreds of milligrams in any one day as they use this drug.
+Use at these rates can cause serious harm to a person’s body and mind, including a heightened risk of overdose.

 The Dangers Of Mixing Stimulants And Depressants

 Some people who use Ritalin recreationally mix it with other drugs.
 Often, this may include a depressant, or “downer.”
 This may be referred to as a “speedball,” a term once reserved for combining cocaine and heroin, but now expanded to include other combinations of stimulants and depressants.

 Mixing these drugs places the body and mind in a dangerous tug-of-war.
 When taking a stimulant such as Ritalin and depressant (such as alcohol, benzodiazepines or opioids) the body is receiving messages that tell it to act in opposite directions at once.
 This puts vital organs and life-support systems at risk, especially the cardiovascular and respiratory systems.
 From this, the risk of cardiac arrest, heart failure, addiction, and overdose climbs.